How To Start A Successful eCommerce Business In 8 Easy Steps

 Starting a business is always a challenge.
-And for those without much web experience, starting an online store can be daunting.
+And for those without much web experience, launching an online store can be daunting.
 With so many eCommerce platforms, marketing software programs, and hosting services competing for your attention, it’s difficult to know where to begin.

 In the following article, we’ll cover the basic steps of setting up an online store, from finding a niche, to creating a business plan, to formatting your fledgling site.

-But for a good beginning overview of the topic, keep reading!
+But for a good overview of the topic, keep reading!
 By the end of this article, you’ll have a better idea of how you should go about starting your own online business.

 Table of Contents

-1. Find A Niche
+1. Find Your Niche

-As you search, you should ask yourself these questions:
+As you search, ask yourself these questions:

 - Is there room for me in this market?